- User guide for the Sofia Discovery tool

 Advanced search

-This functionality is a more complete form to specify various criteria, which appears by clicking on "Advanced Search", under the magnifying glass icon.
+This functionality is a more complete form to specify various criteria, which appears by clicking on "Advanced Search" in the navigation bar, under the Sofia logo.

 Advanced search includes different types of boxes, where users specify their criteria, or "index".
 This includes different types of information to describe an item (title, author, editor, year of publication, language, ISBN, etc.).